Halet Çambel

-Halet Çambel (27 August 1916 – 12 January 2014) was a Turkish archaeologist and Olympic fencer.
+Halet Çambel (27 August 1915 – 12 January 2014) was a Turkish archaeologist and Olympic fencer.
 She was the first woman with a Muslim background to compete in the Olympic Games.

-Private life
+Biography

-Çambel was born in Berlin, German Empire on 27 August 1916, to Turkish military attaché Hasan Cemil Bey (Çambel), a close associate of Mustafa Kemal Atatürk, founder of the Turkish Republic, and Remziye Hanım, the daughter of Ibrahim Hakki Pasha, a former Grand Vizier (prime minister of the Ottoman sultan) and the Ottoman ambassador to the German Empire at the time.
+Çambel was born in Berlin, German Empire on 27 August 1916, to Turkish military attaché Hasan Cemil Bey (Çambel), a close associate of Mustafa Kemal Atatürk, founder of the Turkish Republic, and Remziye Hanım.
+Her maternal grandfather was Ibrahim Hakki Pasha, a former Grand Vizier (prime minister of the Ottoman sultan) and the Ottoman ambassador to the German Empire at the time.

-She completed her secondary education at Arnavutköy American High School for Girls (today Robert College).
-During the high school years, she was inspired by her history of art teacher, who organized visits to historic sites of Istanbul.
-It was at this time that she began to perform fencing.
-Between 1933–1939, she was educated in archaeology at Sorbonne University in Paris, France. Çambel became a scientific assistant at Istanbul University in 1940.
-In 1944, she received a doctorate.
-From 1947 on, Çambel served as lecturer.
-She was a visiting scholar for two years at University of Saarbrücken in Germany.
-In 1960, she was appointed professor and founded the Institute of Prehistory.
-She became emeritus in 1984.
+Çambel took up fencing as a child, inspired by knights in children's stories.
+In the 1920s, her family returned to Istanbul, and she completed her secondary education at Arnavutköy American High School for Girls (today Robert College).
+During her high school years, she was inspired by her history of art teacher, who organized visits to historic sites of Istanbul. Çambel studied archaeology at Sorbonne University in Paris, France and at Istanbul University, where she subsequently worked for many years.

 On returning to Istanbul after the 1936 Summer Olympics, where she represented her country, she started a relationship with Nail Çakırhan, a communist poet and journalist, who became a celebrated architect.
 They were married for seventy years until the death of Nail Çakırhan in October 2008.

 Çambel died at age 97 in Istanbul on 12 January 2014.
 Following a memorial ceremony held at Istanbul University's Faculty of Letters, she was taken to Akyaka, Muğla, where she was interred beside her spouse's grave.

-Sports
+Fencing career

-She competed in the women's individual foil event at the 1936 Summer Olympics. Çambel was the first Muslim woman to compete in the Olympics.
-Although invited by a "female German official" to meet Adolf Hitler, Çambel refused it because of Hitler's mistreatment of Jews.
+Çambel competed in the women's individual foil event at the 1936 Summer Olympics, at which she lost all five of her bouts. Çambel was the first Muslim woman to compete in the Olympics.
+Although invited by a female German official to meet Adolf Hitler, Çambel and her teammate Suat Aşani refused it on political grounds.